Glyn Mason, 2nd Baron Blackford: Career

 During World War II, Mason served in the City of London Home Guard.
 He became a Justice of the Peace in 1946 in Somerset and succeeded his father as second Baron Blackford in 1947.
 He was a Lieutenant of the City of London from 1951 to 1958.
 Lord Blackford was a successful businessman, becoming deputy chairman of the Midland Bank, and Chairman, then Hon.
 President of the Guardian Assurance Company.

 In the House of Lords, Lord Blackford was Deputy Speaker.
 In the 1950s, he was considered for the post of Chancellor of the Primrose League, a conservative-leaning political and social organisation in honour of Benjamin Disraeli.
-He was appointed a Companion of the Order of the British Empire (CBE) in 1962.
+He was appointed a Commander of the Order of the British Empire (CBE) in 1962.

 Family

 Mason married Grace Keen who died in 1972, with whom he had three children.
 His second son, Keith, succeeded him as Baron Blackford.